nuelpan/nuelpan/README.md

 ###

-<p align="left">- 🔭 I’m previously working as Frontend Engineer at <a href="https://www.cermati.com/">Cermati</a> and currently open to work<br>- 📚 I'm currently learning Hono, Bun & Blender<br>- ⚡ In my free time I like to explore local street food<br>- 🎮 I'm currently starting elden ring dlc, and hopefully can jump to black myth: wukong ASAP</p>
+<p align="left">- 🔭 I’m previously working as Frontend Engineer at <a href="https://www.cermati.com/">Cermati</a> and currently open to work<br>- 📚 I'm currently learning Hono, Bun & Blender<br>- ⚡ In my free time I like to explore local street food

 ###